NiharGupte/Speech-Processing/README.md

-# EE679
-Projects related to Speech Processing
+# Speech Processing Projects

-Hello all,
-These are the projects I have done as a part of my curriculum at IIT Bombay for the course EE679 - Speech Processing.
+The repository consists of speech based projects.

+## Project
+Classification of musical instruments from their sounds.
+Extracted multiple spectral and temporal features from each audio sample of the IRMAS dataset ◦ Employed VQ codebook matching algorithm and neural networks toward the classification task ◦ Achieved an accuracy of 65.05% with neural networks model on 11 classes of musical instruments

+## Assignment 1A
+Generation of vowels using source filter model, along with implementation of IIR Filter.

+## Assignment 1B
+Using the STFT (Short Term Fourier Transform) method in order to observe the formant frequencies present in the audio.

+## Assignment 2
-Assigment 1A consists of generating vowels using source filter model, along with implementation of IIR Assignment 1B consists of using the STFT method in order to observe the formant frequencies Assignment 2 consists of using LPC method for analysis of speech signal, observing the formants.
-Also for pitch detection.
+Using LPC (Linear Predictive Coding) method for analysis of speech signal, observing the formants, and for pitch detection.
-Project is based on classification of musical instruments from their sounds using KNN along with K means clustering, in addition to a more general neural network approach.